Mike Simpson

 Michael Keith Simpson (born September 8, 1950) is an American politician serving as the U.S. representative for since 1999.
 The district covers most of the eastern portion of the state, including Idaho Falls, Pocatello, Sun Valley, Twin Falls and the northern two-thirds of Boise.
-A member of the Republican Party, Simpson was first elected to public office in 1984, and was elected to the House in the 1998 elections, succeeding Mike Crapo.
-He served as Speaker of the Idaho House of Representatives from 1992 to 1998.
+He is a member of the Republican Party.

+Previously, Simpson served in the Idaho House of Representatives from 1984 to 1998, and was Speaker of the Idaho House of Representatives from 1992 to 1998.
+Simpson was first elected to Congress in 1998.

-Generally regarded as a moderate Republican, Simpson supports DACA, work visas for illegal immigrants in farming, and was one of 18 Republicans who voted against Jim Jordan's nomination for Speaker of the House all three times.
+A moderate Republican, Simpson is a member of the Republican Main Street Partnership and has taken bipartisan or moderate positions on issues including climate change, immigration reform, LGBT rights, arts funding, and foreign aid to Ukraine.

 Early life, education and private career

 Born in Burley, Simpson was raised in Blackfoot, where his father was a dentist.
 He graduated from Blackfoot High School in 1968, Utah State University in Logan in 1972, and the dental school of Washington University in St. Louis in St. Louis, Missouri, in 1977.
 Simpson practiced dentistry in Blackfoot until his election to Congress in 1998.
 He was elected to the Blackfoot City Council in 1980 and to the state legislature in 1984, the first of seven terms.
 He was the speaker of the Idaho House before his election to Congress.